+a.
+Application

-- a.
-Application - This policy shall apply to: - Adult members who have regular contact with amateur athletes who are minors; - Any adult authorized by USEF to have regular contact with or authority over an amateur athlete who is a minor; and - Adult staff and board members at USEF.(Collectively "Applicable Adult" for the purposes of this Policy.) - b.
-Team/competition travel c.
-Hotel rooms
+- 1. Adult members who have regular contact with amateur athletes who are minors; - 2.
+Any adult authorized by USEF to have regular contact with or authority over an amateur athlete who is a minor; and - 3.
+Adult staff and board members at USEF.

+b.
+Team/competition travel